Chocolate Chocolate Chip Pudding With Chopped Walnuts

 Cover the custard with a piece of waxed paper set directly on the surface and refrigerate for 30 minutes.

-Whisk the custard until smooth and light, cover again and refrigerate for 30 minutes longer, or until cooked to room temperature.
+Whisk the custard until smooth and light, cover again and refrigerate for 30 minutes longer, or until cooled to room temperature.

 Whisk the custard again until smooth and light; then stir in the remaining 1/4 cup chocolate chips and 1/3 cup of the chopped walnuts.